tuanlamit/python-netmiko-script-1/README.md

-# Save the config locally
+# Script and store the configs locally

 Code executed on Ubuntu 22.04 to script approximately 100 Cisco terminal servers (routers).